thesimplekid/cashudevkit.org/docs/adoption.md

-# CDK Examples
+# Adoption

-Here are several implementations that showcase the Cashu Development Kit's capabilities:
+Here are several implementations that showcase the Cashu Development Kit's capabilities in real-world applications:

 ## [Mint Implementation](https://github.com/cashubtc/cdk/tree/main/crates/cdk-mintd)
 A reference implementation of a Cashu mint server built with the CDK.
 Demonstrates how to create a fully functioning Cashu mint supporting token issuance, redemption, and state management.